 I think, based on the shipping label, that Jeannie’s NOS birds are

 from 1971. before 1963.
 Or maybe later, we seem to have a few expert readers sorting this out — see the comments.
 This set was still made in its original location — by Union Products in Leominster, Mass.
 This set was sold by Sears, see the label still on the box.
-I am a lover of the one-and-only original Featherstone flamingos — you can still buy them today (affiliate link) made in the USA.
+I am a lover of the one-and-only original Featherstone flamingos — you can still buy them today made in the USA.
+You can find them easily on Amazon.

 But, what is so fascinating about Jeannie’s earlybird flamingos is that they are made of a different sort of plastic than the one used today.
 As I mentioned above, there is a book about the flamingos, and I have a copy.
 But, it is mostly silly text with lots of photos of the flamingos in all kinds of dress in all kinds of places around the world.
 I paged through it, and alas, could see no history detailing materials changes over the years.